 [Section 158D inserted by No. 42 of 2004 s.
 119.]

 158E.
-Specialised retraining program agreements
+Agreements as to programs

 (1) A worker who is eligible under sections 158A and 158B to participate in a specialised retraining program cannot participate in the program unless —

 (a) the worker has entered into an agreement with WorkCover WA in relation to the program; and